 Boxty

-Of all things, my first boxty was not eaten in Ireland.
+My first Irish boxty was not eaten in Ireland.
 It was, in fact, enjoyed in an Irish pub in, of all places, Tulsa, Oklahoma.
 It’s called Kilkenny’s, and it’s been an established and popular Irish pub since 2002.

 I really enjoyed the boxty, which I’d never heard of before.
 I only ordered it because I wanted something traditionally Irish since I was in an Irish pub.
-And of course it was good – it was a giant potato-based crepe filled with creamy goodness.
+And it was good – a giant potato-based pancake filled with creamy goodness.
 I can’t really remember all of the details now, but because of that experience, I was determined to have one in Ireland… which I did just a few weeks ago.

-We had lunch in Dublin at Gallagher’s Boxty House one Sunday.
-We went there knowing that it was a touristy sort of place, but I had to have my boxty.
-Gallagher’s Boxty House is an unassuming little joint of a restaurant in the Temple Bar area of Dublin.
+We had lunch in Dublin at Gallagher’s Boxty House.
+We went there knowing that it was a touristy sort of place, but I had to have a traditional boxty.
+Gallagher’s Boxty House is an unassuming little restaurant in the Temple Bar area of Dublin.

 It actually seemed like only locals were eating lunch there – especially families with children.
 The young man who waited on us was 17, and the son of the restaurant’s owner.
 It was nice finding out it’s a family business.

-But touristy or not, we all have a fabulous lunch.
+But touristy or not, we all had a fabulous lunch.
 I chose the seafood boxty and it was delicious.

 After returning from Ireland last week, I wanted to make boxty.
 I own a book on Irish cooking*, and it revealed that the boxty originated in the north of Ireland, actually.
 The word boxty came about from the fact that people cut holes in boxes in order to grate the potatoes to make this dish!
 I now appreciate my metal grater even more than ever.

-There are also, not surprisingly, a few different versions of boxty.
+There are a few different versions of boxty.
 One is exactly like what I had in Tulsa and in Dublin – an oversized pancake with filling.
-Another version is a pancake on a smaller scale served simply with butter.
+Another version is a smaller pancake served simply with butter.

-The third version, which I didn’t make today, is from a thicker pancake batter – essentially a dough.
+The third version is from a thicker pancake batter – essentially a dough.
 Round shapes are cut out of it much like our biscuits, and baked.
 I think I actually saw these on breakfast menus in Ireland, because they were described as hash brown potato cakes.
-I’m sure they were delightful but unfortunately I never had one.

-Here’s my version of the giant boxty pancake with a creamed ham and cheese filling, and boxty pancakes with butter.
+Here’s my version of the giant boxty pancake with a creamed ham and cheese filling.

 Boxty with Creamy Ham and Cheese Filling